-Learning Activities: Students may be required to participate in learning activities such as attending on campus seminars or lectures, writing reports or research papers, presenting original work that relates to the infraction, or any combination of the above.
-Learning activities include a date by which activities must be completed.
+Educational Program or Assignment: Students may be required to participate in additional learning activities such as attending on campus seminars or lectures, writing reports or research papers, presenting original work that relates to the infraction, or any combination of the above.
+Educational programs or assignments include a date by which activities must be completed.

 Restitution: Restitution is a monetary fee charged to the student when the student has caused damage to the property of the College or to the property of a member of the College community and will include a date by which payment must be made.